wiloon/blog/content/post/archive-1/2014-12-30-apktool之apk解压、打包.md

 Use if there was an error and some resources were dropped, e.g.:

 "Invalid config flags detected.
-Dropping resources&#8221;, but you
+Dropping resources", but you

 want to decode them anyway, even with errors.
 You will have to